 Team: Wolverhampton Wanderers

-The Portuguese professional nearly played a full season last campaign as Wolves struggled with injuries.
-In his 32 games in the Premier League last season, Silva scored four goals.
+The Portuguese wonderkid nearly played a full season last campaign as Wolves struggled with injuries.
+In his 32 games in the Premier League, Silva scored four goals.
 He’ll be hoping to build off of that this season.

 Karim Adeyemi (71 OVR – 85 POT)

 Karim Adeyemi has a 71 overall rating with an 85 potential rating.
-The German’s movement is almost unmatched on FIFA 22 with 93 acceleration, 92 sprint speed, 88 agility, 88 jumping, and 81 balance.
-His 74 finishing is more than adequate for a player who is already has a 71 overall rating.
+The German’s movement is almost unmatched on FIFA 22, featuring 93 acceleration, 92 sprint speed, 88 agility, 88 jumping, and 81 balance.
+His 74 finishing is more than adequate for a player who already has a 71 overall rating.

-The German international scored two goals and one assist during last seasons Champions League campaign along with seven goals in nine games in the domestic league.
-His international cap came in the World Cup Qualifier against Armenia in September 2021, where he scored on his debut.
+The German international scored two goals and one assist during last season’s Champions League campaign, along with seven goals in nine domestic league matches.
+His international cap came in the World Cup Qualifier against Armenia in September 2021, which saw him score on his debut.

 All the best cheap high potential strikers (ST & CF) in FIFA 22

 Here, you can see the list of all of the best cheap ST and CF players with high potential ratings for you to sign in Career Mode.

 |Santiago Giménez||71||86||20||ST, CF, CAM||Cruz Azul||£3.9M||£25K|